 - Research and prepare periodic financial analyses and/or reports as requested.

-- Bachelor’s degree in Finance;
+- Bachelor’s degree in Accounting or Finance;

 - Proficient in Microsoft Word and above-average experience using Excel or other spreadsheet programs;

 - Strong attention to details and accuracy; and

 Center staff are offered excellent benefits including three options for health insurance, life insurance, long-term disabilities insurance, retirement plan, generous vacation, sick leave, and holidays.